 Childbirth the Way Nature Intended is a full-scope midwifery practice providing licensed home birth, holistic well-woman care, doula services, and childbirth education.
-The company is run by Debbie Boucher, APN, CNM and has an office in Gurnee, Illinois.
+The company is run by Debbie Boucher, APN, CNM and has an office in Grayslake, Illinois.
 The home birth coverage area includes northeast Illinois and southeast Wisconsin.

 Debbie Boucher, Midwife